Experience Italian market culture

 Giacomo

-And then there are Salvatore and Maria, true originals of the market.
-Never at a loss for a saying or a compliment, they sell delicacies such as nuts, olives, figs, spices and sweets – perfect for a picnic by the sea or as a souvenir from Cilento.
+And then there’s Salvatore and Maria, true originals of the market.
+Never at a loss for a saying or a compliment, they sell delicacies such as nuts, olives, figs, spices and sweet treats – perfect for a picnic by the sea or as a Cilentan souvenir.

 Salvatore